-I just read a post in an online community about a woman whose friends basically cut her out of their lives after she told them that she was undergoing IVF, apparently, in the group chat no one has contacted her in months, all her friends are in relationships, no children, and it is only since she told that she was planning IVF that this happened.
+I just read a post in an online community about a woman whose friends basically cut her out of their lives after she told them that she was undergoing IVF.
+Apparently, in the group chat no one has contacted her in months.
+All her friends are in relationships, and have no children.
+It is only since she told that she was planning IVF that this happened.
 It made me wonder do friends and IVF mix?

 My Friends and IVF

 Back in 2020 when I first started talking about doing IVF to friends I was astounded by the reaction that I got.
-One friend, let’s call her T, was married and had a child with her husband via IVF, the child was then 10.
-We had been friends for 12 or more years, she had been there through my divorce, my Dad and Mum both dying (separate occasions), and through my thyroid cancer diagnosis, and subsequent recovery – I would not call her a fairweather friend.
+One friend, let’s call her T, was married and had a child with her husband via IVF.
+The child was then 10.
+We had been friends for 12 or more years.
+She had been there through my divorce, my Dad and Mum both dying (separate occasions), and through my thyroid cancer diagnosis, and subsequent recovery.
+I would not call her a fairweather friend.
 T and I would catch up usually once a week, either for a walk, coffee, shopping at the mall, or going out out.
-At the time I decided to do IVF I was single and I was running my own business, not paying myself a huge amount, but I had savings.
+At the time I decided to do IVF, I was single and I was running my own business.
+I’m not paying myself a huge amount, but I had savings.

-When I told T what I was thinking of doing, she asked me why I wanted a child, a hard question for anyone to answer because whatever you say is important to you, and not an objective decision, so the other person might not see your reason as a good one, which is what happened in this case.
-I distinctly remember our first conversation in her lounge room, where she was very direct (as was her style) and told me that I couldn’t afford to live in Sydney with a child, and why did I want to do it?
+When I told T what I was thinking of doing, she asked me why I wanted a child.
+It was a hard question for anyone to answer because whatever you say is important to you, and not an objective decision.
+So the other person might not see your reason as a good one, which is what happened in this case.
+I distinctly remember our first conversation in her lounge room.
+She was very direct (as was her style) and told me that I couldn’t afford to live in Sydney with a child, and why did I want to do it?
 The conversation got heated, not so much an argument, but two people with different opinions.
 It resolved when I decided to be the bigger person and gave her a hug and said let’s not argue about it.
 Resolved I thought.

 What did I learn?

-Losing two friends and doing IVF was hard, and if you are reading this and have a friend that is going through it, remember that it is her/his decision NOT yours, and their life, try not to judge them by what you would want.
-By all means, ask them is it definitely what they want and have they thought about x and y, but if they have then just be there, IVF is hard enough without friends ditching you because they don’t like the decision you made!
+Losing two friends and doing IVF was hard.
+If you are reading this and have a friend that is going through it, remember that it is her/his decision NOT yours, and their life.
+Try not to judge them by what you would want.
+By all means, ask them, is it definitely what they want and have they thought about x and y.
+But if they have then just be there.
+IVF is hard enough without friends ditching you because they don’t like the decision you made!

-If you feel lonely and could use a friend, check out our free online community that is launching in February, where there will be lots of women in the same boat as you, join our waitlist here.
+If you feel lonely and could use a friend, check out our free online community that is launching in February.
+There will be lots of women in the same boat as you, join our waitlist here.